Roundtable Roundtable Handouts Journey to Excellence

 Scott A. Smith

-Roundtable is the first Thursday of every month
+Roundtable is held the first Thursday of each month at:

 Grace United Methodist Church